manofthemountain/profryan.com/src/content/blog/screenshot-documentation-best-practices.md

 It is a visual artifact with no analytical value.

 Professional cybersecurity documentation requires structure, context, and interpretation.
-Whether you are conducting a vulnerability assessment, reviewing logs, analyzing firewall activity, or completing a lab assignment, your screenshots must function as **defensible technical artifacts**.
+Whether you are conducting a vulnerability assessment, reviewing logs, analyzing firewall activity, or completing a lab assignment, your screenshots must function as defensible technical artifacts.

 This article outlines the professional standard I expect in technical reporting.